sindresorhus/got/documentation/2-options.md

 **Type: `object<string, string>`**\
 **Default: `{}`**

 The [HTTP headers](https://datatracker.ietf.org/doc/html/rfc7231#section-8.3) to be sent.
+Headers set to `undefined` will be omitted.

 ```js
 import got from 'got';